 Best Hikes in the World

 Our world is pretty amazing and this collection of the best treks in the world proves that.
-I’ve included multi day hikes and one day hikes, hikes that are rated extreme in difficulty and hikes that are easy; there is something for everyone.
-It’s a comprehensive guide full of travel tips that should help you with any hike you decide to plan.
-Note that there are a few sections like hiking in Norway, New Zealand and the USA that are only briefly mentioned.
-This is because each of these locations has their own dedicated post so be sure to follow the link to read about those specific destinations and their hiking opportunities.
+This hiking guide includes multi day hikes and one day hikes, hikes that are rated extreme in difficulty and hikes that are easy for any traveler; there is something for everyone.
+It’s a comprehensive list of over 50 trails and full of travel tips that should help you with any hike you decide to plan.
+Norway, New Zealand and the USA all have their own travel guides so if you’re interested in hiking any of those countries, you can follow the link to their respective guides.

 Best Hikes in Asia